Kuadrant/docs.kuadrant.io/docs/install-olm.md

 An example lets-encrypt certificate issuer is provided, but for more information on certificate issuers take a look at the [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/).

-Lets modify our existing local kustomize overlay to setup these secrets and the cluster certificate issuer:
+Modify your existing local kustomize overlay to setup these secrets and the cluster certificate issuer:

 First you will need to setup the required `.env` file specified in the kustomization.yaml file in the same directory as your existing configure kustomization.
 Below is an example for AWS: